Retail export scheme

 The following persons may not use the scheme:

-- any person normally resident in the State or in another EU State
+- any person resident in the State, in another EU Member State or in Northern Ireland

-- Irish or EU citizens who take up residence outside of the EU for less than 12 consecutive months
+- Irish or EU citizens when leaving the State to take up residence outside of the EU.

 How do you get a refund of Value-Added Tax (VAT)?

 Revenue does not make refunds to tourists or travellers under the retail export scheme.
-It is the retailer or VAT refund agent who will make the VAT refund to you, on receipt of proof of export.
+It is the retailer or Value-Added Tax (VAT) refund agent who will make the VAT refund to you, on receipt of proof of export.

-Before making a purchase, you should confirm with the retailer that they operate the scheme as not all retailers do so.
-You should also clarify whether the retailer operates the scheme in its own right, or in conjunction with a VAT refund agent.
+Before making a purchase, you should confirm with the retailer that they operate the scheme, as not all retailers do so.
+You should also clarify whether the retailer operates the scheme in their own right, or in conjunction with a VAT refund agent.

-If you use a retailer who operates the scheme, you will receive an export voucher in respect of each purchase.
-Vouchers, other than vouchers for high value goods, should be left in the drop-box at the airport for certification.
+If you use a retailer who operates the scheme, you will receive an export voucher in respect of each purchase of qualifying goods.
+Vouchers, other than vouchers for high value goods, can be left in the Customs drop-box at the place of departure for certification.
 The certified voucher will then be returned to the retailer.
-The retailer will accept the certified voucher as proof of export and will then be in a position to issue the refund.
+The retailer will accept the certified voucher as proof of export and will then be in a position to process the claim for refund.
+That refund must be made to the tourist or traveller, by the retailer, within 25 days of receiving the certified voucher.

 When making a purchase you must prove to the retailer that you are a tourist or traveller by providing: